sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 Make sure:
 - The fullscreen notifications setting is enabled.
-- You are on the latest Dato and macOS version.
+- You are on the latest Dato and macOS versions.
+- You have tried restarting your computer.
 - You have selected the correct calendars in the fullscreen notifications settings.
 - You have not muted the event.
 - You have not excluded the event with the “Exclude events” setting.